Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Approach

 \subsubsection{Feature Alignment}

-Inspired by \citep{2024_muennighoff_GritLM} that leverages the last hidden states as the representation embeddings, we consider the last hidden states of LLaVA v1.5 \citep{2024_liu_CVPR_llava1.5} as our MLLM embeddings for words.
-Moreover, to tackle the problem that the ineffective overconfidence exhibited by the models in terms of the ground-truth attribute hinders them from generalizing to unseen compositions, GPT 3.5 is employed to generate several auxiliary attributes that describe an object with only one ground-truth attribute and perform label smoothing during attribute alignment.
-Now we detail each part of feature alignment.
+Inspired by GritLM~\cite{2024_muennighoff_GritLM} that leverages the last hidden states of LLMs as the representational embeddings, we consider the last hidden states of LLaVA v1.5~\cite{2024_liu_CVPR_llava1.5} as our MLLM embeddings for primitive words.
+Moreover, to tackle the problem that the ineffective overconfidence exhibited by the model in terms of the ground-truth attribute hinders it from generalizing to unseen compositions, we employ GPT-3.5~\cite{2023_openai_gpt35} to generate auxiliary attributes for compositions and perform label smoothing during attribute alignment.
+The auxiliary attributes and MLLM embeddings are obtained offline before training TRIDENT.

-\textbf{Generating auxiliary attribute words by LLM.} Since only attribute text needs to be generated, we leverage a LLM, GPT-3.5, instead of MLLM, to generate several auxiliary attributes for each composition.
-Specifically, the following prompt is input to LLM: '\textit{Please give me $t$ adjectives that can describe the visual feature of a photo of a/an ... well.}', where $t$ is the number of auxiliary attributes and attribute-object composition (\eg, peeled apple) is filled in '\textit{...}'.
-Please refer to Appendix \ref{app:1-generation} for more details about the generation of auxiliary attributes by GPT-3.5.
+\textbf{Auxiliary attributes generation by LLM.} Since only textual attributes need to be generated, the LLM GPT-3.5~\cite{2023_openai_gpt35}, instead of an MLLM, is leveraged to generate $t$ auxiliary attributes for each composition.
+Specifically, the following prompt is input to LLM: '\textit{Please give me $t$ adjectives that can describe the visual feature of a photo of a/an ... well.}', where the attribute-object composition (\eg, \texttt{peeled apple}) is filled in '\textit{...}'.
 Subsequently, the generated auxiliary attribute words form a set $\mathcal{A}_a$.
-Therefore, the set of all words $\mathcal{Y}$ is obtained, including attributes, objects and auxiliary attributes as follows:
+Therefore, the set of all words $\mathcal{Y}$ is obtained, including attributes, objects and auxiliary attributes:

-\textbf{Obtaining MLLM embeddings for words and compositions.} Each word $y \in \mathcal{Y}$ is fed into LLaVA v1.5 to get the last hidden states, \ie, $LLaVA_{lhs}(\cdot)$.
-Please refer to Appendix \ref{app:2-MLLM} for more details about the obtainment of the last hidden states of LLaVA v1.5 for an input word.
-Subsequently, they are passed through an MLP layer to get embeddings $E_{word}(\cdot)$ of aligned dimension with visual features.
-And for a composed pair $c$ of attribute $a$ and object $o$, \ie, $c = (a, o)$, we get the last hidden states of LLaVA v1.5 for $a$ and $o$, respectively, which are then horizontally concatenated and fed into a linear layer $Lin_{co}(\cdot)$ to get the composed pair embedding $E_{co}(\cdot)$.
+\textbf{MLLM embeddings acquisition.} Each word $y \in \mathcal{Y}$ is fed into LLaVA v1.5 to get the last hidden states, \ie, $LLaVA_{lhs}(\cdot)$.
+Specifically, $y$ is tokenized into multiple sub-words and passed through the MLLM; the final-layer output is averaged as the MLLM embedding of the word.
+Subsequently, it is passed through an MLP layer to obtain the embedding $E_{word}(\cdot)$ of the aligned dimension with visual features.
+And for a composed pair $c$ of attribute $a$ and object $o$, \ie, $c = (a, o)$, we horizontally concatenate the MLLM embeddings for $a$ and $o$ and feed them into a linear layer $Lin_{co}(\cdot)$ to get the composed pair embedding $E_{co}(\cdot)$.
 The process is formulated as follows: